Shichinohe

 Shichinohe (七戸町, Shichinohe-machi) is a town located in Aomori Prefecture, Japan.
-As of 1 April 2020, the town had an estimated population of 14,609 in 6841 households and a population density of 43 persons per km^{2}, in 6,797 households.
+As of 1 April 2020, the town had an estimated population of 13671 and a population density of 41 persons per km^{2}, in 6,718 households.
 The total area of the town is 337.23 sqkm.

 Geography

 Shichinohe is in central Aomori Prefecture, to the east of the Hakkōda Mountains.